ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: Introduction

 \section{Introduction}

-Library-oriented code generation refers to the automatic generation of code that leverages library APIs to solve specific programming problems \citep{zan_cert_2022,liu2023codegen4libs}.
-This task poses a challenge in recent AI research due to the complexity of diverse API usage and the interactions between different APIs \citep{alrubaye2019learningrecommendthirdpartylibrary,zan_diffcoder_nodate}.
-Recent success of large language model (LLM), such as ChatGPT \citep{chatgpt} and CodeLlaMA \citep{rozière2024codellamaopenfoundation}, has demonstrated remarkable capability in various code generation tasks \citep{yan2024codescopeexecutionbasedmultilingualmultitask}.
-Researchers have found that LLMs can effectively invoke APIs by pretraining on vast amounts of contemporary public libraries \citep{zan_private-library-oriented_2023}.
-However, a persistent challenge arises when the target API knowledge is sparse, outdated, or entirely unseen in the training data.
+Library-oriented code generation refers to the automatic generation of code that utilizes specified library's APIs to solve programming problems \citep{zan_cert_2022,liu2023codegen4libs}.
+This task becomes particularly complex when the solution requires the integration of multiple APIs from the library, demanding not only knowledge of individual API functionalities but also an understanding of their interactions and dependencies \citep{alrubaye2019learningrecommendthirdpartylibrary, zan_diffcoder_nodate}.
+Modern large language model (LLM), such as ChatGPT \citep{chatgpt} and CodeLlaMA \citep{rozière2024codellamaopenfoundation}, has demonstrated remarkable capability in generating API invocations using prior knowledge from pretraining stage \citep{zan_private-library-oriented_2023}.
+However, a significant challenge arises when the target API knowledge is sparse, outdated, or entirely unseen in the training data.
 This limitation hampers LLMs from problem solving that requires newly introduced or privately maintained libraries.

-Prior work proposed to use continual pretraining \citep{gururangan2020dontstoppretraining} techniques to address this knowledge gap \citep{zan_cert_2022}.
-But it is often impractical to exhaustively retrain LLMs since the code libraries are continuously evolving.
-And training data is especially hard to collect for newly introduced libraries.
-Another line of work adopts a naive retrieval-augmented generation (RAG) framework for unseen-library-oriented API invocations \citep{zan_private-library-oriented_2023, zhou_docprompting_2023,liu2023codegen4libs}, where the code generation process is divided into two phases: A retriever model retrieves relevant APIs from library documents.
-Then a generator model generates a code solution based on the problem description and retrieval results.
-However, they are mainly designed for simple API invocation tasks.
-Recent studies have shown that these existing approaches exhibit limited performance in complex programming tasks that require multiple API invocations \citep{zan_private-library-oriented_2023,zan_diffcoder_nodate,ma_compositional_2024}.
+Prior work proposed to use continual pretraining \citep{gururangan2020dontstoppretraining} to address this knowledge gap \citep{zan_cert_2022}.
+But this is often impractical due to the scarcity of training data for new libraries and the substantial costs of retraining LLMs.
+Another line of work adopts a standard retrieval-augmented generation (RAG) framework for unseen API invocations \citep{zhou_docprompting_2023,zan_private-library-oriented_2023,liu2023codegen4libs}, where LLM acquires API knowledge from retrieving the library documentation.
+While effective for simple API invocation tasks, these methods struggle with complex scenarios requiring multiple API invocations \citep{zan_private-library-oriented_2023,zan_diffcoder_nodate,ma_compositional_2024}.

-We propose to solve this issue by optimizing the RAG framework, as current solutions fall short on two fronts.
-On the one hand, it is hard for retrievers to map a comprehensive user requirement to a diverse range of APIs with various functionalities.
-On the other hand, existing generators lack the reasoning capability to handle intricate interactions among multiple APIs, especially when the models have not been trained on their usage knowledge.